JohayraPrithula/NPLfoodSpacy/README.md

 We use add_pipe method which then concats the food dataset ner and the base model ner.
 This concated file then predicts the other labels apart from food.
 Details about this method can be found on this video: https://youtu.be/uJ3jWJnADyA

 However another problem occured which lead to the model predicting the non-food labels as food labels.
-To solve this the tok2vec was replaced with the base models tok2vec.
+To solve this the tok2vec was replaced with the base model's tok2vec.
 This allows the complete model to accept the new label along with the frozen labels.
 This repo contains a better look on this method: https://github.com/explosion/projects/tree/v3/tutorials/ner_double